algattik/jmeter-on-azure/taurus-101/README.md

 ## Running in Azure Pipelines

+In Azure DevOps, create a Variable Group named `jmeter-on-azure`.
-Import the file [azure-pipelines.yml](../azure-pipelines.yml) into Azure DevOps Pipelines.
-Optionally, set the INSTRUMENTATION_KEY pipeline variable to get live results in Application Insights.
+In the variable group, set the INSTRUMENTATION_KEY variable to get live results in Application Insights.

+Import the file [azure-pipelines.yml](azure-pipelines.yml) into Azure DevOps Pipelines.

 The pipeline run shows detailed output, integrates test results, and generates an HTML report as an attached artifact.